Consumer protection for students

 Consumer rights case studies

-These case studies show the outcomes of referrals we have made to National Trading Standards where we had concerns about aspects of a university or college’s terms and conditions with students.
+These case reports show the outcomes of referrals we have made to National Trading Standards where we had concerns about a university or college’s terms and conditions.

-In each case study, we explain the terms in students’ contracts we considered potentially unfair, and any changes the university or college made to update terms and conditions that could be unfair or not comply with consumer protection law.
+In each case report, we explain the terms in students’ contracts we considered potentially unfair, and any changes the university or college made in response to the assessment by Trading Standards.

-Students and their representatives can use these case studies to understand the types of terms that may be unfair in student contracts.
+Students and their representatives can use these case reports to understand the types of terms that may be unfair in student contracts.

 Things to look out for